AlexeyPtitsyn/3d-arkanoid-prototype-with-ui/README.md

 # 3d arkanoid prototype

+Actually, this is a fork of [my 3d arkanoid prototype](https://github.com/AlexeyPtitsyn/3d-arkanoid-prototype), with added UI.

+Original description:

 A two-player 3D arkanoid, written in C# (with UNITY).
 The game don't use Unity physics, hovewer, it contains rigidbody components to detect collisions.

 Since this is a prototype, it will not include models, sounds, textures and so on.